dolbowlab/dolbowlabdocs/pages/dcc/installing.md

 Your home directory has limited storage.
 There is more storage in the labs folder, `/hpc/group/dolbowlab/`.
 Make a directory there with the name of you DukeID.
 Use this for storage.

 Additionally, make a folder in the `/work/` directory with the same name.
+This is a high speed file system with limited storage.
+When running simulations, write your outputs here, and then transfer them to the lab directory.
+The `/work/` file system is purged every 75 days.

 ### The dolbowlab Partition

 Our lab owns a node on the DCC that is only accessible by lab members.
 It only has 78 cores so it can easily get clogged up if multiple lab members are using it.
-The reset of the DCC is still accessible the lab node is full.
+The reset of the DCC is still accessible if the lab node is full.

 ### Installing RACCOON on the DCC